IOTA-Ledger/blue-app-iota/README.md

 - Two bars along the top (just below the buttons) indicates that there is a double press function available (generally confirm/toggle or back).
 We will be working to ensure this function is always intuitive.

+For the Ledger Nano X:
+- Behavior is the same as the Nano S. Graphically there are no confirmation bars along the top (but double pressing the buttons still confirms/toggles).

 For the Ledger Blue:
 - The Ledger Blue uses a touchscreen, thus all you need to do is tap the buttons on the screen.